IBM/surveykong/survey/README.md

 - Projects have survey campaigns
 - Campaigns have responses

 From the bottom up: When a response to a survey comes in (a web form submission) we know what campaign it is for.
 A campaign belongs to a project (ex: VotE intercept campaign for w3 Home page), and to group projects, a project belongs to a domain.
-A domain serves little-to-no-purpose in BeeHeard.
+A domain serves little-to-no-purpose in SurveyKong.

 As a visual: